ShaistaSultana1011/Adidas-Sales-Analysis-Dashboard-Power-BI/README.md

 Target apparel campaigns toward female buyers.
 Focus marketing efforts during seasonal peaks.

+🛠️ Tools Used

-🛠️ Tools UsedPower BI – for data visualization and dashboard development Excel/CSV – for dataset cleaning and preparation Kaggle – for sourcing the dataset
+Power BI – for data visualization and dashboard development Excel/CSV – for dataset cleaning and preparation Kaggle – for sourcing the dataset